 - Satisfactory completion of Level 112 at an ELS Language Center

-- SAT Critical Reading score of 550 or a 26 on the ACT English section
+- SAT Reading and Writing score of 610 or a 23 on the ACT English section

 - Completion of AP English, IB English, A-Levels English

 - Students who attended American overseas high schools or IB schools in which full instruction was done in English, may be exempt from proving English language competency.
 However, we strongly suggest taking the SATs or ACTs and submitting scores for evaluation.